Jimmyu2foru18/Key-Value-Store-REST-API/README.md

 # Key-Value Store REST API

-A simple and efficient key-value store with a REST API interface and web UI.
+A key-value store with a REST API and web UI.

 ## Features